aspose-diagram-cloud/aspose-diagram-cloud-android/README.md

 ## Process Diagrams in the Cloud

-- Export Visio files to other drawing formats, raster images, fixed-layout and HTML.
+- Export Visio files to other Visio formats, raster images, fixed-layout and HTML.
 - Programmatically create Microsoft Visio diagram file from scratch.
 - Convert Visio flow-charts to other supported formats.
 - Upload your Visio diagrams to cloud storage for processing.